 The Community Trust is a limited company set up to help shape the new community both socially and economically as it continues to develop.
 Funded by the Sherford Consortium, the Board of Directors of the Trust include a representative each drawn from South Hams District Council, Devon County Council, Brixton Parrish Council, Plymouth City Council and members of the Sherford Consortium.
 Acting in the community's interest, the Trust will work with residents to support community-related activities, including shaping neighbourhood facilities, promoting sustainable living, encouraging social networks, assisting associations and clubs, as well as supporting the economic development of the town.

-Sherford is a young and thriving family town, and in response to requests from residents, there is a new green open space available to children.
+Sherford is a young and thriving family town, and in response to requests from residents, there is a green open space available to children.
 Fenced off and stretching 35m by 20m, it is a safe open area for children and families to play or relax.
-Work is already also progressing in creating the town's first playground, with more information to be released about this soon.

 Buying at Sherford